Four Marines trained an Air Force base to take the Marine Corps fitness test. The Air Force gave them medals for it.

 In the last two years at Little Rock, the Marines put nine classes of the Airman Leadership School through the training, along with 12 other professional seminars and three all-base sporting events with 400 people.

 On Aug.
-28, Air Force Col. Denny Davies, the commander of the 19th Air Wing and Little Rock base commander, awarded Martinez the Air and Space Commendation Medal.
+28, Air Force Col. Denny Davies, the 19th Air Wing and Little Rock base commander, awarded Martinez the Air and Space Commendation Medal.
 Davies awarded three other Marine instructors — Sgt.
 Alexander Avent, Sgt.
 Uziel Guerrero and Sgt, Angel Figeroaramos — the Air & Space Achievement medal.

 The latest on Task & Purpose